ionic-team/capacitor-site/pages/docs/v3/plugins/web.md

 ### Unimplemented

 This error can be thrown to indicate that the functionality is not implemented.
-You can use this to stub out your methods on web for a later implementation.
+You can use this to stub out your methods on web for a later implementation or use it to indicate the functionality can't be implemented on a certain platform.

 ```typescript
 async getLocation(): Promise<Location> {